Wuxia and Jianghu — Fairy Tale of the Adult World

 Whoever follows the Wuxia spirit would be respected as the hero or Xia, with no specific ceremonies nor rules, or social status requirements.

-Wuxia novels are usually set in certain historic backgrounds, mostly an era with incapable government, or full of wars.
+Wuxia novels are usually set in certain historic backgrounds, mostly an era with an incapable government, or full of wars.

 Heroes in Wuxia, no matter how much they accomplished, would always end up living in Jianghu seclusively, instead of serving the royals.